kitschpatrol/renami/readme.md

 Let your files tell you their true names.

-Renami treats file names as a function of file content.
+Renami generates file names as a function of file content.
 It provides a configuration-driven and deterministic approach to automated filename management.
 Specify how you want certain folders of files to be named in the root of your project, and then run `renami` to keep all the filenames consistent and up-to-date.

 The tool makes it easy to pull specific metadata from a file's content and pass it into simple string-based templates to rename files.